Dixie Chicks comments on George W. Bush: Media appearances

-Later developments

-A few months after Maines's comment, the Dixie Chicks performed for and donated $10,000 to Rock the Vote, an organization encouraging young adults to register to vote.
+In July, the Dixie Chicks performed for and donated $10,000 to Rock the Vote, an organization encouraging young adults to register to vote.
 Maines said, "We always felt like we were searching for ways to make an impact outside of music ...
 I believe everything that's happened in the last few months happened for a reason.
 A lot of positive things have come from it, and this is just one of them."

-In September 2003, Maguire told the German magazine Der Spiegel that the Dixie Chicks no longer felt part of the country music scene.
+In September, Maguire told the German magazine Der Spiegel that the Dixie Chicks no longer felt part of the country music scene.
 She cited a lack of support from country stars and the experience at the Academy of Country Music Awards, and said: "Instead, we won three Grammys against much stronger competition.
 So we now consider ourselves part of the big rock 'n' roll family."
 By 2004, the Dixie Chicks were still facing reduced ticket sales.
-That year, they Dixie Chicks joined acts including Bruce Springsteen and Pearl Jam for the Vote for Change tour, raising money for causes against Bush's reelection.
-In 2006, Maines rescinded the apology she had made in 2003, saying: "I don't feel that way any more.
-I don't feel [Bush] is owed any respect whatsoever."
+That year, they joined acts including Springsteen and Pearl Jam for the Vote for Change tour, raising money for causes against Bush's reelection.